 Mainland Puerto Rico

-After sailing the Spanish Virgin Islands and returning to Marina Puerto Del Rey on Puerto Rico, it may be time to disembark, but you’ll want to plan some extra time for exploring the mainland before you head for home.
+After sailing the Spanish Virgin Islands, and should your time and flight schedule allow, you’ll want to plan a few days for exploring the mainland of Puerto Rico before you head for home.

 The lush towering expanse known as the El Yunque National Rainforest is a must-see while in Puerto Rico.
 It’s a particular favorite of those that like to hike.
 Entering the forest is free of charge, and there are several well-marked trails that range in difficulty.

-Start planning your Puerto Rico yacht charter, and experience the Caribbean as it was meant to be.
+Start planning your yacht charter in the USVI and Spanish Virgin Islands, and experience the Caribbean as it was meant to be.
 Take the helm for the ultimate adventure, or hire a skipper and sit back and relax.
-For a more luxurious experience, an all-inclusive Crewed yacht charter with professional captain and personal chef is an excellent option for exploring the SVI with ease.
+For a more luxurious experience, an all-inclusive Crewed yacht charter with professional captain and hostess is an excellent option for exploring the Virgin Islands with ease.